-- be clearly identified in the behaviour support plan; - be used only as a last resort; - be the least restrictive response available; - reduce the risk of harm to the person with disability and/or others; - be in proportion to the potential negative consequence or risk of harm
+- be clearly identified in the BSP; - be used only as a last resort; - be the least restrictive response available; - reduce the risk of harm to the person with disability and/or others; - be in proportion to the potential negative consequence or risk of harm;

-- be used for the shortest possible time to ensure the safety of the person with disability and/or others; and - the plan includes opportunities for the person to develop new skills which have the potential to avoid the need for a restrictive practice.
+be used for the shortest possible time to ensure the safety of the person with disability and/or others.

+The BSP must include opportunities for the person to develop new skills which have the potential to reduce or eliminate the need for the use of a restrictive practice.

 Quality Assurance Outcome Summary Report: The report captures the panel's decision and authorisation conditions for each restrictive practice.
-It is uploaded by the implementing provider as evidence of authorisation via the NDIS Commission Behaviour Support Portal.
+It is uploaded by the implementing provider into the NDIS Commission Behaviour Support portal as evidence of authorisation.

-- 1. An implementing provider keeps on reporting each URP within 5 days right up until the point the restrictive practice is authorised. - 2.
-Prohibited practices cannot be authorised. - 3.
-Restrictive practices can only be authorised for a maximum of 12 months. - 4.
+- 1. An implementing provider keeps reporting each URP within 5 days right up until the point that the restrictive practice is authorised. - 2.
+Restrictive practices can only be authorised for a maximum of 12 months. - 3.
 The panel specifies the length of time for which the authorisation applies as part of the conditions of authorisation.
-Once the agreed authorisation period has expired, the restrictive practice becomes a URP again. - 5.
-In circumstances where there are multiple providers that will be implementing the restrictive practice(s) captured in a BSP for one individual, the providers should come together to contribute to the Quality Assurance Panel process outcome, as best practice.
+Once the agreed authorisation period has expired, the restrictive practice becomes a URP again. - 4.
+As best practice, in circumstances where multiple providers will be implementing the restrictive practice(s) captured in a BSP for one individual, the providers should come together to contribute to the Quality Assurance Panel process outcome. - 5.
+Prohibited practices will not be authorised.